xflr6/graphviz/README.rst

 of the Graphviz_ graph drawing software from Python.

 Create a graph object, assemble the graph by adding nodes and edges, and retrieve its DOT source code string.
-Save the source code to a file and compile it with the Graphviz installation of your system.
+Save the source code to a file and render it with the Graphviz installation of your system.

 Installation
 ------------

+This package runs under Python 2.7 and 3.3+, use pip_ to install:

 .. code:: bash

     $ pip install graphviz

-To compile the generated DOT source code, you also need to install Graphviz (`download page`_).
+To render the generated DOT source code, you also need to install Graphviz (`download page`_).

 Make sure that the ``dot`` executable is on your systems' path.